 In addition to the weekly long-form content and weekly email newsletter, we’ve got social media to worry about!
 This part of the journey is totally up to you, but I like to recommend posting 3 times per week, following my social content themes of Educate, Engage, and Convert.

-Through the use of these social content themes in partnership with my content pillars, you’re able to create a high-quality, engaged social presence.
+Through the use of these social content themes in partnership with my content pillars, you’re able to create a high-quality, engaging social presence.

 And while all these tips sound great, it all comes down to your own specific business.
 Utilize your analytics, look at the data and test these recommendations before blindly trusting that they work.
 What works for some, won’t work for others.
 See what resonates with your audience and then follow suit.